BRIDGING COMMUNITY

-Bridging Worlds offers monthly Sister Song Circles open to the women and mamas of Fort Wayne.
+We offer monthly Sister Song Circles open to women and mamas of Fort Wayne.

 Voice is the original musical instrument and there is no human culture, no matter how remote or isolated, that does not sing.